awsdocs/aws-freertos-docs/doc_source/userguide/freertos-lib-cloud-mqtt.md

 ## Porting<a name="freertos-mqtt-porting"></a>

 The Secure Sockets abstraction layer that the MQTT agent calls must be ported to specific architectures\.
-For more information, see [Porting the Secure Sockets Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ss.html) in the Amazon FreeRTOS Porting Guide\.
+For more information, see [Porting the Secure Sockets Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ss.html) in the FreeRTOS Porting Guide\.